Umbilical Cord Prolapse & Compression Injuries

 Signs and symptoms of cord prolapse

 The most obvious symptom of a prolapsed umbilical cord is seeing or feeling the cord before the baby is delivered.
-Fetal distress from lack of oxygen can also be observed as a sudden and prolonged fetal heart rate deceleration on the fetal monitor (bradycardia) (1).
+Fetal distress from lack of oxygen can also be observed as a sudden and prolonged fetal heart rate deceleration on the fetal monitor (bradycardia).
 This can also be a sign of other equally serious delivery problems and requires immediate attention from medical staff.

 Treatment for umbilical cord prolapse

-Once a prolapse is diagnosed, it requires rapid delivery (1).
-In some cases, a physician will try to move the baby away from the cord in order to relieve the pressure and reduce the risk of oxygen deprivation while attempting to deliver the baby vaginally, sometimes with the help of forceps or a vacuum extractor.
-Often this course of action doesn’t work, and an emergency C-section is performed immediately.
-Generally, while the mother is prepared for the surgery, the presenting part of the baby is pushed back into the pelvis to continue to relieve the pressure from the cord.
+Once a prolapse is diagnosed, it requires rapid emergency delivery.
+In some cases, a physician will try to move the baby away from the cord.
+The movement can sometimes relieve the pressure and reduce the risk of oxygen deprivation during a vaginal delivery attempt.
+Sometimes, medical staff may try to expedite delivery with the help of forceps or a vacuum extractor.

 Cord presentation before cord prolapse